 You need to stick to your investment strategy.
 Asset performance should be monitored and measured and a formal investment review should be conducted at least every six months.
 If the circumstances of the members change, or the investment objectives change, the investment strategy can be easily changed at any time.
 The only requirement is that the new strategy reflects the changed investments of the fund, and that the changes are recorded (preferably in a trustee minute).

+You are now also required to consider whether the fund should arrange insurance for one or more members.
 For more about investment strategies, please read Creating an investment strategy.

 Paying benefits is an important part of your duties as a trustee.
 Benefits can generally be paid in two ways: as a lump sum or as an income stream.